by Jason P., Director of Engineering at Shotzoom

 Playing with your iPhone in your pocket

-Both Series 1 and Series 2 Apple Watch users will see the iPhone’s GPS being reported on the Apple Watch
+Series 1, 2 and 3 Apple Watch users will see the iPhone’s GPS being reported on the Apple Watch

 Playing with your iPhone in your cart

-Both Series 1 and Series 2 Apple Watch users will see the iPhone’s GPS being displayed while the device is in range.
+Series 1, 2 and 3 Apple Watch users will see the iPhone’s GPS being displayed while the device is in range.
 This means if you move 5-10 yards away from the golf cart, you'll still be displaying the location of your iPhone in the golf cart.

 Playing with your Apple Watch disconnected from your iPhone